lifethroughcode/hylia.blog/src/posts/beginner-steps-to-digital-security.md

 Just make sure you use a good master password, and take regular backups!!
 A USB with a Veracrypt volume is a great way to have a last resort backup - <https://bitwarden.com/resources/guide-how-to-create-and-store-a-backup-of-your-bitwarden-vault/>

+# \#2 Two Factor Authentication

+Often referred to as 2FA or MFA (multi factor authentication).

+When you login to site or service, you will be prompted to enter a code which is sent or created from another device.
+The most common one's seen are text based authentication where the site will send a code to the mobile number on the account.
+This is ok, but not as secure as using an authenticatior app, like Aegis, Authy, Google Authenticator, etc.

+MAke sure to backup your seed codes.

+Make sure to set up 2fa on your password manager!!!!

 browser externsions and apps